 The brain is tightly packed in the skull so that it cannot slide around and bruise itself against the hard wall of the skull.
-While this helpful to prevent brain bruising caused by small movements, it also means that there is not much room in the skull should something like swelling occur.
+While this is helpful to prevent brain bruising caused by small movements, it also means that there is not much room in the skull should brain swelling occur.
 In fact, any extra pressure can cause serious damage.

 Hematomas are usually classified based on the location of the bleed.
 Common hematoma locations include: